 Once you enter the courtyard area you would be able to see the 5-storied tower almost touching the sky with its Indo-Islamic style central dome.
 This tower gives it the look of a temple and probably signifies the status of its dweller who is venerated like God.
 This might also be the reason this palace is called ‘Govind Mandir Palace’.

-If you would carefully observe, the tower seems to be standing at the centre of the design of ‘Swastika’, L shaped construction meeting at the centre point under the tower creates the design of a ‘swastika’.
+If you would carefully observe, the tower seems to be standing at the center of the design of ‘Swastika’, L shaped construction meeting at the center point under the tower creates the design of a ‘swastika’.

 However, there are no direct stairs to reach the tower’s floors and one needs to find the hidden gates in the walls in order to climb up.

 Further, from your right-hand side, the narrow steps hidden in the walls would lead you to the fourth floor.
 The floor resembles an ancient Indian game of ‘Chaupat’ or ‘Pachisi’.
 The tower is connected with the domes built in each direction with a narrow bridge.